connexcs/docs/card-management.md

   ![alt text][pcard-5]

-10. Click on the file name that you just uploaded from the list

   ![alt text][pcard-6]

-11. Map the rate card fields against the system fields
+10. Map the rate card fields against the system fields

-12. Click on Import to card and select the provider card & click save
+11. Click on Import to card and select the provider card & click save

-13. After the card is sucessfully imported another notification will be displayed.
+12. After the card is sucessfully imported another notification will be displayed.

 ## NPA-NXX Customer Rate Card Upload